seenrobotics/vscout/docs/TREE_HYGIENE.md

 1. Fork the repository on GitHub
 2. If there is not already an issue covering the work you are interested in doing, and if you think the work you are doing is likely to be a non-trivial effort (e.g. you are creating a new feature, or otherwise introducing a new command, or intending to make a potentially breaking change, or refactoring a library), then file a new bug to describe the issue you are addressing.
 3. If the work you are doing is likely to be a non-trivial effort (see above), then discuss your design on the issue.
 You may find it useful to create a Google Doc to solicit feedback.
-You may wish to e-mail the mailing list, or discuss the topic on the contributors [Gitter channel](https://gitter.im/seenrobotics/vscout-cli).
+You may wish to discuss the topic on the contributors [Gitter channel](https://gitter.im/seenrobotics/vscout-cli).
 The more buy-in you get from the rest of the team (especially the relevant leads), the easier the rest of the process will be.
 You can put the label "proposal" on your issue to indicate that you have a design up for discussion in the issue.
 4. Create a branch on your GitHub fork of the repository, and implement your change.
 5. You must follow the guidelines described in the [Style guide](STYLE_GUIDE.md).
 6. Submit this branch as a PR to the relevant seenrobotics repository.
 7. Get your code reviewed (see below).
 You should probably reach out to the relevant expert(s) for the areas you touched and ask them to review your PR directly.
 GitHub sometimes recommends specific reviewers; if you're not sure who to ask, that's probably a good place to start.
-8. Make sure your PR passes all the pre-commit tests from Azure Piplelines.
+8. Make sure your PR passes all the pre-commit tests from Azure Pipelines.
 9. Once everything is green and you have an LGTM, land your patch.
 10. Watch the post-commit tests on the dashboard to make sure everything passes.
 If anything goes wrong, revert your patch and study the problem.